1

 Using Data in Grant Writing Resource

-Use the Data in Grant Writing Resource guidelines for including the 2023 data in grant applications, based on the type of site you operate and whether you participate in the Colorado Food Program.
+You can use the Using Data in Grant Writing Resource guidelines to include the 2023 data in grant applications, based on the type of site you operate and whether you participate in the Colorado Food Program.